dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

 in a land whose cities have long since been swept away by the sands of time...

-a wandering mage happens to meet a traveling girl
+a wandering mage in a new land happens to meet a traveling girl
 - as she was from a faraway land, and the mage loved hearing about faraway things
   - she immediately attracted his attention.  in fact, it was her voice.
     - that's what he heard first.  if he'd seen her lavish clothes or all her attendents